For SMEs, the advice is to delegate, work in the cloud and accelerate e-commerce. For Entrepreneurs, strengthen human capital.

 A quick review of context numbers.
 ECLAC estimated a few weeks ago that Argentina will see its GDP fall by 10.5% this year, the third deepest in the region after Peru and Venezuela.
 And for Latam as a whole, the falls will be even greater than in the crisis of 2009: investment will fall 20%, the exports 11,5% and consumption, a huge 9,5%.

 To guarantee, a profitable and safe investment opportunity

-Regarding the most notable change you saw in the signatures, Chmielnicki marks “the head of those who did not trust work outside the office.
-They first agreed to invest in notebooks and migrate information to the cloud; then, to guarantee the flow of information to its users.
-And then, the challenge was to supervise the remote work ".
-In the compulsory apprenticeship of entrepreneurs for seven months that seemed like years, the head of PCH sees an unexpected advance: "They use tools to organize tasks and thus meet clear objectives.
-Today the result matters, not the time of transfer ", graphics.
+Regarding the most notable change he saw in the signatures, Chmielnicki marks “the head of those who did not trust work outside the office.
+They first agreed to invest in notebooks and migrate information to the cloud; later, to guarantee the flow of information to its users.
+And then, the challenge was supervising the work remotely”.
+In the forced apprenticeship of entrepreneurs for seven months that seemed like years, the head of PCH sees an unexpected advance: “Use tools to organize tasks and thus meet clear objectives.
+Today the result matters, not the time of signing”, graphics.

 The 4 NO

 - not isolate; socializing and interacting with others is key.

 - Do not believe that the future will be a reissue of the past.

 - Don't assume the exit is near.
 We will have to work to live with this situation during 2021.

 - Do not forget the centrality of cash and financial management.